SysKitTeam/docs-point/docs/point-collaborators/manage-workspaces/manage-workspaces.md

 Adding and removing owners from the workspace can be done directly on the workspace's section of Syskit Point.

-To start, repeat [the initial step listed above ](#manage-workspaces) so that only your **Microsoft Groups** are visible on the Microsoft Teams & Groups screen.
+To start, repeat [the initial steps above](#manage-workspace-access) so that only your **Microsoft Groups** are visible on the Microsoft Teams & Groups screen.

   * When your groups are visible, **select the group (1)** you want to change owners for
 * **Click the Change Owners button (2)** located on the right side of the screen